 Our Energy Regulation and Litigation Group is consistently ranked among the leading practices by Chambers USA and Legal 500.
-The group has been described in Chambers USA as a "top-notch firm with an extremely deep bench," and that they "excel at integrating the knowledge of their various experts into clear and practical advice."
-Additionally, Skadden was named The American Lawyer’s 2018 White Collar/Regulatory Litigation Department of the Year, the New York Law Journal’s 2018 Litigation Department of the Year and among Law360’s Energy Groups of the Year for 2017 and 2018.
+The group has been described in Chambers USA as a “top-notch firm with an extremely deep bench,” and that they “excel at integrating the knowledge of their various experts into clear and practical advice.”
+Additionally, Skadden was named The American Lawyer’s 2018 White Collar/Regulatory Litigation Department of the Year, a finalist in the New York Law Journal’s 2019 Litigation Department of the Year competition and among Law360’s Energy Groups of the Year for 2017 and 2018.
 Our leading role is due to the depth and breadth of our group’s experience in this area and the prominence of its practitioners, including former high-ranking government officials.

 The group offers clients creative and effective solutions to complex legal problems in the following areas, among others: